microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-unlock.md

 doc_type: apiPageType
 ---

-# Unlock fileStorageContainer
+# fileStorageContainer: unlock

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Unlock a [fileStorageContainer](../resources/filestoragecontainer.md) to allow users to adding, updating, or deleting content.
+Unlock a [fileStorageContainer](../resources/filestoragecontainer.md) to allow users to add, update, or delete content.

-This action updates the [lockState](../resources/enums.md#sitelockstate-values).
+This action updates the value of the **lockState** property.

 ## Permissions